sppat/PharmaRep/README.md

 **PharmaRep** is a modular-monolith ASP.NET web API for medical representatives.
 It helps streamline:

-- **Appointment booking**: Medical reps can propose visits; doctors & midwives can view nearby reps and confirm appointments.
+- **Appointment booking**: Medical reps can propose visits; doctors and midwives can view nearby reps and confirm appointments.
 - **Onboarding hub**: New reps get key documents and links to get started quickly.

 ---